Undergraduate Academic Policies

 For courses transferred with a number or letter grade but no grade scale, in the absence of other information the following scale will be used to determine equivalency: 100-93 = A; 92.99-90 = A-; 89.99-87 = B+; 86.99-83 = B; 82.99-80 = B-; 79.99-77 = C+; 76.99-73 = C; 72.99-70 = C-; 69.99-67 = D+; 66.99-63 = D; 62.99-60 = D-; 59.99-0.00 = F.

-An official transcript must be on file before credits can be considered for transfer to a PSU program.
-Course descriptions or course outlines or both may be requested in order to determine credit consideration.
-Courses deemed by Plymouth State University or the transferring institution to be either developmental/remedial or vocational are not transferable.
+An official transcript is required for eligible credits to transfer in to PSU.
+Additionally, course descriptions and/or course syllabi may be requested.
+Courses deemed by Plymouth State University or the transferring institution to be developmental, remedial, or vocational are not transferable.
 Academic credit for life experience and previous work experience is not given.

 Only credits will be transferred.
-Credits earned as quarter hours or other units are converted to semester hours.
+Quarter hour credits or other units are converted to semester hours.

 Students entering Plymouth State University with transfer credits shall have their cumulative grade point average established by their PSU grades only.
 Transfer students are subject to the academic standards for satisfactory performance.

-A maximum of 90 credits from regionally accredited degree-granting institutions will be accepted toward the baccalaureate degree.
-If students take a course at PSU for which they have already received equivalent transfer credit, they will be notified.
-Their PSU enrollment will be changed to audit; they may request to drop the course.
+A maximum of 90 credits in total from regionally accredited degree-granting institutions and/or ACE approved courses, and/or NCCRS approved courses will be accepted toward the baccalaureate degree.
+Students are not permitted to take a course at PSU for which they have already received credit for the PSU equivalent.

-A course from a two-year college transfers to PSU as lower-level only unless equivalency to a PSU upper-level course can be demonstrated.
-Students will have to supply course syllabi, sample texts, and other documents for evaluation by the appropriate department chair/ designee.
+Generally, courses from two-year colleges transfer to PSU as lower-level unless an equivalency to a PSU upper-level course can be demonstrated.
+Students will have to supply requested documents such as course syllabi and sample texts for further evaluation.

-No Plymouth State University course for which credit was received may be repeated at another institution.
+No Plymouth State University course for which credit was received may be repeated at another institution (exception exists for the Nursing program, see next section below).
 Only a course failed at PSU may be repeated elsewhere.
 The transfer course must be equivalent to the course failed at PSU.
 Upon receipt of the transfer credit, the PSU grade of F will remain on the transcript, but will be excluded from the grade point calculation.

-Current students must submit a Transfer Credit Request form to have courses evaluated by PSU prior to taking them.
-A copy of the catalog course description must accompany the Request form; a course syllabus may be necessary.
+Current students must submit a Transfer Credit Request form to have a course evaluated by PSU prior to taking it.
+A course syllabus may also be requested.
+The registrar's office is responsible for the coordination of the course evaluation.
+The registrar's office signs off on the form with the PSU equivalent alerting the student of whether the course is transferrable or not (denied).
 The department sponsoring the major determines the applicability of transfer credits to a student’s major.
 Forms are available on the registrar’s office website.

 All veterans applying for admission to Plymouth State University should indicate their veteran status on their application.
 To ensure full consideration of transfer credits , veterans must request that an official copy of their Joint Services Transcript (JST https://jst.doded.mil/smart/signIn.do) and/or a transcript from the Community College of the Air Force be sent to the Office of Admissions at Plymouth State.
 In rare cases, a veteran may be asked to supply a copy of their DD214.